vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/240340_DevanshChaturvedi/README.md

 ### Testing Accuracy: 92.80%

 ## Instructions for operating the model
-### Please load the .ipynb file, Group Photos folder, gender_dataset and the API token named "kaggle" on Google Colab and store them under contents folder
+### Please load the .ipynb file, Group Photos folder, gender_dataset and the API token named "kaggle" on Google Colab and store them under contents folder.
+Log into your kaggle account and then, go to settings to create the API token.
-### Ensure that the Group Photos folder contains a single image having name like "n.jpg" where n is a positive single digit number
+### Ensure that the Group Photos folder contains one image having name like "n.jpg" where n is a positive single digit number (9.jpg).
 ### You can run the file using the Run all button under the Runtime tab.
-### For running the model again, delete the folders Group Photos, Output images, gender_dataset.zip and gender_dataset using the commands (after uncommenting them) at the bottom of the program.
-Then, recreate the Group Photos folder the group photo stored in it in the same format as described earlier.
-Also, upload the kaggle token and then click the Run all button under Runtime tab.
+### For running the model again, delete the Group Photos folder, Output images folder, gender_dataset.zip and gender_dataset folder using the commands (after uncommenting them) at the bottom of the program.
+Then, recreate the Group Photos folder and store the group photo in it in the same format as described earlier.
+Also, upload the kaggle token "kaggle" and then click the Run all button under Runtime tab.

 ## Directory Structure
 ### 1. gender_dataset: Contains the data imported from [Kaggle](https://www.kaggle.com/datasets/yasserhessein/gender-dataset) along with some preprocessed images in subfolders
 ### 2. Group Photos: Contains the pre-processed group photograph used in the program
-### 3. Output images: Contains some single and 1 group photograph after it has been processed by the model.
+### 3. Output images: Contains 20 single photos and 1 group photograph after it has been processed by the model.
-### 4. gender_dataset.zip: Zipped form of the data downloaded from Kaggle
+### 4. gender_dataset.zip: Zipped form of the dataset downloaded from Kaggle
 ### 5. .ipynb file: contains code of the program

 ## About the Creator